DennisMakaka/alx-low_level_programming/0x04-more_functions_nested_loops/README.md

-This directory contains executble files for the project 0x04.
+This directory contains all the executable files for the project 0x04.
 C - More functions, more nested loops